 Dalai Lama

-The 14th Dalai Lama, Head of State and spiritual leader of the Tibetan people, was awarded the Nobel Peace Prize in 1989 for his tireless efforts to peacefully resolve the "Tibetan Issue".
-Since the SOS Children's Villages for Tibetans first opened, the children and care givers have been deeply attached to His Holiness.
+The 14th Dalai Lama, Head of State and spiritual leader of the Tibetan people, was awarded the Nobel Peace Prize in 1989 for his tireless efforts to resolve the "Tibetan Issue" peacefully.
+Since the SOS Children's Villages for Tibetans first opened, the children and caregivers have been deeply attached to His Holiness.

-He lives in in Indian exile, but his personal commitment has led to the construction of a number of Tibetan SOS Children's Village facilities.
-The relationship between Hermann Gmeiner and the Dalai Lama grew into friendship, which has been continued by Helmut Kutin until today.
+He lives in exile in India, but his personal commitment has led to the construction of several Tibetan SOS Children's Villages.

 The Dalai Lama about SOS Children's Villages

-"The splendid work done by SOS Children's Villages is charity where deeds speak louder than words.
-The revolutionary idea and the general concept developed by Hermann Gmeiner for providing orphaned and abandoned children with a new family and a permanent home has had a great influence on child welfare world-wide, and SOS Children's Villages have become a model on every continent.
+"The splendid work done by SOS Children's Villages is a charity where deeds speak louder than words.
+The revolutionary idea and general concept of providing orphaned and abandoned children with a new family and a permanent home has had a great influence on child welfare worldwide, and SOS Children's Villages has become a model on every continent.

 SOS Children's Villages practises global responsibility in a world of crisis and as such is seen as a torch of hope - hope above all that, with the right frame of mind and a committed effort, peace and happiness will triumph.